mlissner/michaeljaylissner.com/content/some-thoughts-on-celery.md

 ## Moving Forward

 So, I feel bad: I've ranted a good deal about Celery, but I haven't proposed any solutions.
+It looks like a lot of things have been improved in recent versions of Celery, so part of the solution is likely for us to upgrade.

-This isn't the first time I've spent a long time trying to make Celery work, so what would it take to make Celery a less complicated, more reliable tool?
+But this isn't the first time I've spent a long time trying to make Celery work, so what other ideas it take to make Celery a less complicated, more reliable tool?

 The ideas I've come up with so far are: